OfficeDev/office-js-docs-pr/docs/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md

 ## Specify the shared folder as a trusted catalog

-1. Open a new document in Excel, Word, PowerPoint, or Project.
+1. Open a new document in Excel, Word, or PowerPoint.

 2. Choose the **File** tab, and then choose **Options**.